iDataist/Deploy-a-Recommendation-Engine-to-Amazon-EKS-with-CircleCI/README.md

         Step 1.
 Specify template - Choose the options "Template is ready" and "Upload a template file" to upload the template file ci-cd-codepipeline.cfn.yml.
 Click the 'Next' button.

         Step 2.
-Specify stack details - Give the stack a name, fill in your GitHub login, and the Github access token generated in the previous step.
-Make sure that the cluster name matches the one you have created, and the 'kubectl IAM role' matches the role you created above, and the repository matches the name of your forked repo.
+Specify stack details - Give the stack a name, fill in the Github access token generated in the previous step.

         Step 3.
 Configure stack options - Leave default, and create the stack.

-        Troubleshoot: If there is an indentation error in your YAML template file, the CloudFormation will raise a "Template format error".
-In such a case, you will have to identify the line of error in the template, using any external tools, such as - YAML Validator or YAML Lint.

-        You can check its status in the CloudFormation console.
-It will take some time (5-15 mins) to create the stack.
-After the successful creation of the stack, you can see the CodeBuild project and CodePipeline instance get automatically created for you.
-In addition, the Cloudformation template will create a few more resources, such as an S3 bucket, a Lambda function, and others.

-3. Set a Secret using AWS Parameter Store

-    We need a way to pass your JWT secret to the app in kubernetes securly.
-You will be using AWS Parameter Store to do this.

-    Add the following to the end of the buildspec.yml file (be careful about the indentation).
-This lets CodeBuild know to set an environment variable based on a value in the parameter-store.
-    ```
-    env:
-        parameter-store:
-        JWT_SECRET: JWT_SECRET
-    ```
-    Put secret into AWS Parameter Store
-    ```
-    aws ssm put-parameter --name JWT_SECRET --overwrite --value "YourJWTSecret" --type SecureString
-    ```
-    You can delete the variable from parameter-store using:
-    ```
-    aws ssm delete-parameter --name JWT_SECRET
-    ```
-4. CodeBuild
+3. CodeBuild
     In the previous step, the CloudFormation template file, ci-cd-codepipeline.cfn.yml, will automatically create a CodeBuild project.
 By default, the build process depends on the buildspec.yml file.

     - buildspec.yml: The CodeBuild expects the build specification in a file named buildspec.yml (default name) to run a build.
 This file must be placed in the root of your source directory (Github repo).
 The buildspec.yml is a collection of build commands and related settings, in YAML format.